 At this point it is wise to run GENLES again before adding additional

 parameters to the refinement and to then run POWPREF before any

-Another variable that should be include in a refinement for every
+Another variable that should be included in a refinement for every

 histogram is the zero offset.
 (The one exception is for lab x-ray